The Parish Church

 Boat & Spoon

 The scallop shell has been used for centuries as a symbol of baptism.
 Ancient pictures show John the Baptist pouring water on the head of Jesus with a shell as he baptized him in the Jordan.
-Thus a shell may be used to administer the sacrament.
+Thus a shell may be used to administer the sacrament of Baptism.

 Shell